A Simple Way to Reuse Water for Porch Flowers

 Maintaining the Water

-Every few days, I clean out small bits of debris to keep the water clear.
-After a couple of weeks, I replace the water entirely with fresh water to ensure my flowers continue to thrive.
+After a week, I replace the water entirely with fresh water to ensure my flowers continue to thrive.

 I also check the soil in each pot and rewater the flowers once the soil is close to dry, making sure they always have enough moisture.